-WARNING Prolonged or repeated contact with used engine oil can cause death or serious injury.
+Prolong or repeated contact of used engine oil can cause death or serious injury.
 Wash affected area immediately with soap and water.

 Salt Water Boating

 If you use your boat in salt water or other unusual water conditions, fresh water flush your engine and cooling system with freshwater.